SINGAPORE: Nanyang Technological University

 - Transfer students and spring admits, please contact OISP for eligibility

-- Official transcript (given to OISP and uploaded to the NTU online application)
+- Official transcript (uploaded to the NTU online application)

 A dynamic city rich in contrast and color, you'll find a harmonious blend of culture, cuisine, arts and architecture in Singapore.
 Brimming with unbridled energy, this little dynamo in Southeast Asia embodies the finest of both East and West.